avendael/use/README.md

 ## What would be your dream setup?

-For my dream keyboard, I want an Ergodox with either topres or buckling springs, and an hhkb with buckling springs.
+Hardware wise, I want an Ergodox with either topres or buckling springs, and an hhkb with buckling springs.
 My dream laptop would have topres instead of scissor switches, huge SSD and RAM capacity, whatever discrete graphics card is hip, and a CPU that has Bitcoin mining mode so that I don't have to buy a separate ASIC Bitcoin miner.
 Also two large monitors would be nice, perhaps Thunderbolt displays.

+Software wise, I want better Java tools for Emacs.
+I'd really like to use Emacs for all my programming needs, and Java is the only thing that's holding me back.
+Perhaps there are already better tools out there for this use case, and I truly hope so.